scfia/scfia-lib/README.md

 	- clones the current state and WB
 	- schedules continuation with clone, and an assert other the negated fork symbol
 	- apply WB

+## Problems
+- Value drop handlers need mutable access to scfia
+- scfia must be pinned or RCed, otherwise the value's pointer to scfia might be invalid
+- if we use RCed scfia:
+	- Value drops must not happen while scfia is mutborrowed
+	- we could enforce that by
+		- passing only &values
+		- returning all create values